Rice vs. Southern Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Owls have yet to cover the spread this season when favored by 2.5 points or more.

-- Rice's games this year have gone over the total in four out of four opportunities.
+- Rice's games this year have eclipsed the over/under in all four opportunities.

 - Find the latest spread and moneyline odds for Rice at SISportsbook.